rektide/streamflow-wiki/Configuration.md

 ## Proxy Configuration

-The `proxy` configuration section is used to configure HTTP proxy settings if required in your environment
+The `proxy` configuration section is used to configure HTTP proxy settings if required in your environment.
+The HTTP proxy settings are made available to Spouts and Bolts via injection if needed.

 ##### `proxy.host`
 - **Description:** (Optional) HTTP proxy host for your environment